How to Submit a Guest Post – Guidelines for Your Money Geek

 Please send all posts in either a Word Doc or Google Doc; you may either send an HTML version or standard text.
 Please send any photos in a separate attachment.

 Any guest posts you submit to Your Money Geek will become the property of Your Money Geek LLC.
-By submitting a guest post, you give Your Money Geek permission to syndicate and/or distribute the post across partner blogs and sites, social media, and editorial sites.
+By submitting a guest post, you give Your Money Geek full rights in perpetuity to your submission and permission to syndicate and/or distribute the post across partner blogs and sites, social media, and editorial sites.

 Ready to be Financially Awesome?